-Silver Springs Kayaking is truly a memorable and exciting experience.
-Below is a some of the amazing wildlife you can see in this beautiful wildlife paradise.
+Experience the amazing wildlife on our Silver Springs kayaking tours.
+Below is a some of the amazing wildlife you can see in this beautiful wild paradise.

 ◦ Manatees have a low metabolism.
 Even though they look fat they have very thick skin.
 The lack the insulating body fat to keep them warm in cold waters.
 They can’t survive in prolong exposure in 65 degrees or lower water temperature and their digestive track will shut down instantly in 60 degree water.
 The springs of Florida stay 72 degrees year round, and that is why the manatees migrate to them in the winter.
 To stay warm and toasty.
 You can however see them year round in Silver Springs.